aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

     - For AWS Network Firewall: `nfw/nfw-example-policy.json`
     - For Fortinet: `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
         - We have made a sample available [here](https://github.com/aws-samples/aws-secure-environment-accelerator/tree/main/reference-artifacts/Third-Party/): `./reference-artifacts/Third-Party/`
-        - the samples configures an active / active firewall pair with two tunnels per firewall
+        - the sample configures an active / active firewall pair with two tunnels per firewall
         - If you updated your perimeter VPC subnet names, you must also make these changes in your firewall-example.txt file
         - If you don't have any license files, update the config file with an empty array (`"license": []`).
 Do NOT use the following: `[""]`.
     - The basic Checkpoint configuration is stored directly in config.json